chartchai-class/project-01-anti-fakenews-cn-child/README.md

 # Multi-domain Anti-Fake Information
 Projec

-A simple sports-focused system to crowd-verify information and rumors about sports events, teams, and players.
-Users can view items, filter by status (All / Fake / Not Fake / Uncertain), open details, see comments and vote with reasoning and optional evidence image links.
+A simple multi-domain system to crowd-verify information and rumors across different domains (sports, music, gaming, weather, economics, anime, drama).
+Users can view items, filter by status (All / Fake / Not Fake / Uncertain) and domain, open details, see comments, and vote with reasoning and optional evidence image links.
 Votes determine the computed status of each item.
 This app uses mock data and client-side storage only.

 ## Group Information